kesserk/kesserk/README.md

 Exploring the potential of social housing investment in the UK.

  🏗 3D Printed Housing
-Developing a global housing solution using 3D design and cost-effective materials.
+Developing a global housing solution using 3D design and cost-effective material

+Online Tuition Platform
+Developing an AI based online group tutoring platform for STEAM subjects.

  💻 Software Engineering
 - Ecommerce Store: Built a shopping cart with JavaScript and SQL.